maestrogamboa/Interpreter-POC/README.md

 # Front End
-This project is for the Front End portion of the ap
+This section is for the front end portion of the ap
 # Project Setup
 1. Clone the respository
 2. In the terminal navigate to the root directory of your project